cbkinase/PageRank/README.md

        0     & ^1/_2 & 0
      \end{bmatrix} $$

-But since node M is a dead end, the column for node $m$ no longer sums to 1.
+But since node $m$ is a dead end, the column for $m$ no longer sums to 1.
 Our matrix is not column stochastic, and importance continually "leaks" out of $m$ until $r$ eventually reaches 0 for every page.

 In this case, the solution is to <b>always</b> teleport to a random page when a dead end is reached.